The Evaluation Works online toolkit launched in March 2016, followed by a complementary two-hour workshop.

 We have come a long way since then, although there is still much to do.

 The West of England ASHN recently evaluated that toolkit.
-Google analytics showed it was being regularly used by both new and returning users, finding the toolkit through signposting links, such as twitter posts, but also through google searches.
+Website analytics showed it was being regularly used by both new and returning users, finding the toolkit through signposting links, such as Twitter posts, but also through Google searches.
 We wanted to know more, for example:

-- Did the Evaluation toolkit teach or refresh knowledge to show the user how to evaluation a service?
+- Did Evaluation Works teach or refresh knowledge to show the user how to evaluation a service?

-- Did existence of the Evaluation toolkit increase a user’s confidence to talk to colleagues about evaluation?
+- Did existence of Evaluation Works increase a user’s confidence to talk to colleagues about evaluation?

 In November 2017, a survey found favourable results, albeit with a small response (n=11).